iddm/thread-priority/README.md

 A simple library to control thread schedule policies and thread priority via libc crate/pthread.
+This crate does not support all the plaforms yet but it is inteded to be developed so, so feel free to contribute!

+## Supported platforms

+- linux

 ## Example
 Setting thread priority to minimum: